shurcooL/vfsgen/README.md

 ### `go generate` Usage

 vfsgen is great to use with go generate directives.
 The code above can go in an assets_gen.go file, which can then be invoked via "//go:generate go run assets_gen.go".
-The input virtual filesystem can read directly from disk, or it can be something more involved.
+The input virtual filesystem can read directly from disk, or it can be more involved.

 By using build tags, you can create a development mode where assets are loaded directly from disk via `http.Dir`, but then statically implemented for final releases.